 However, SEO veterans will question if it is long term.
 Churn and burn SEO techniques, often labeled BlackHat, can get you a spike that goes down when a search engine updates its algorithm.
 In order to prove how long term is Bookup, I would like you to have a look at the period since February 2014 till today.

 We are doing well again.
-Constant traffic from search engines even after the downtime is a good sign that our clean SEO worked well.
+Constant traffic from search engines even after the downtime is a good sign that our clean SEO Strategies are great for long term benefits.
+Read SaaS SEO Guide Know more about SEO strategies that work.
 We are still recovering from all the errors that Google found while crawling our website during downtime.
 I am adding a screenshot of Bookup’s webmaster tool that will show that Google de-indexed a lot of pages from our website and is indexing the site again.
 As it adds more pages in its index, we should get some more search love.
 The errors are not current, but we have reduced them from a few hundred to 7 and they disappear in small chunks every now and then.

 SEO for Startups: Fan Harvest Case Study